Kamiak Coffee Company: Helping Brew a Better Cup

 The on-campus roastery didn’t happen, but the idea stuck with him.
 O’Malley says he always knew that if he started a business, he would want it to have a global impact.

-He soon met Schoenlein who was studying finance, and the pair began honing their business skills, gaining guidance from the WSU Center for Entrepreneurial Studies (CES) and experience from the CES Business Plan Competition.
+He soon met Schoenlein who was studying finance, and the pair began honing their business skills, gaining guidance from the WSU Center for Entrepreneurship (CES) and experience from the CES Business Plan Competition.

 “The Business Plan Competition was the best thing I ever did in college,” says O’Malley.
 “It was the hardest I’d ever worked and the most time I’d put in to anything that wasn’t for a grade, but it was the most valuable time I spent.”

 O’Malley and Schoenlein developed their craft coffee idea (think fancy beer, but with coffee beans) fairly easily.
 Being coffee lovers and “constant connoisseurs” unable to find a better cup, they decided to roast their own beans.
 From that decision, the two left their jobs in 2018 to become business partners in the world of specialty coffee roasting.

 Together, they launched Kamiak Coffee Company in Moscow, Idaho.